-The Audit Committee currently consists of Messrs.
-Harte, Kennedy and Uveges.
-Mr. Uveges serves as the Chairman.
 The Board of Directors has determined that Messrs.
 Harte, Kennedy and Uveges are "independent" as such term is currently defined by NASDAQ rules, meet the criteria for independence set forth under the rules of the Securities and Exchange Commission, and are able to read and understand fundamental financial statements.
 The Board of Directors has also determined that each of Messrs.
 Harte, Kennedy and Uveges qualifies as an "audit committee financial expert" under the rules of the Securities and Exchange Commission.
-The Audit Committee met nine times during the year ended December 31, 2008.

 The Audit Committee Charter is available on the Corporate Governance page in the Investor Relations section of the Company's website at www.harvardbioscience.com.
-Please note that the information contained on the website is not incorporated by reference in, or considered to be a part of, this Proxy Statement.
+Please note that the information contained on the Company website is not incorporated by reference in, or considered to be a part of, this Proxy Statement.